wdi-sg/project-1/README.md

 restart()
 * restart to starting page

 ---

 ### Functions for block interval and winning condition

 randomObs()
-* generate obstacles block on random coordinate
+* generate obstacles block on random interval coordinates

 checkForWin()
 * passing of true or false. check if array for game and player is the same

-winOrLose(winOrLose)
+winOrLose(checkForWin)
 * depend on checkForWin(), game retry, game next level or end game for modal

 ---